usmanqamar215/Matlab/README.md

-This function performs randomize shuffing of rows in a matrix and returns the shuffled matrix with index
+This function performs randomize shuffing of rows in a matrix and returns the shuffled matrix with index in MATLAB